A structure theorem for stochastic processes indexed by the discrete hypercube: Introduction

-1.2. \textbf{The main result.} The following theorem (which is one of the main results of this paper and is proved in Section 3) shows that the example presented above is essentially the only example of a stationary process whose correlations over combinatorial lines deviate from what is expected. \begin{thm} Let $k\meg 2$ be an integer, and let $\ee, \sigma, \eta>0$ such that
+The following theorem (which is one of the main results of this paper and is proved in Section \ref{s3}) shows that the example presented above is essentially the only example of a stationary process whose correlations over combinatorial lines deviate from what is expected. \begin{thm} Let $k\meg 2$ be an integer, and let $\ee, \sigma, \eta>0$ be such that

 Also let $A$ be a set with $|A| = k$, let $n\meg k$ be an integer, and let $\langle D_t: t \in A^n\rangle$ be an $\eta$-stationary process in a probability space $(\Omega,\mathcal{F}, \mathbb{P})$ such that\, $|\mathbb{P}(D_t)-\ee|\mik\eta$ for every $t\in A^n$.
 Then, either \begin{enumerate} \item [(i)] for every combinatorial line $L$ of $A^n$ and every nonempty $G\subseteq L$ we have